 If you have questions or want more information about COVID-19, please visit the Cuyahoga County Board of Health website at www. ccbh.net/covid-19-school-guidance or call them Monday-Friday between 8:30 a.m. and 4:30 p.m. at 216-201-2000.

 The Intersection of Health and Education

 School-based health care revolutionizes the way children and adolescents access health care services!

 The Cleveland Clinic Medical Clinic at Lakewood High School is open and ready to serve the needs of the Lakewood community!
+Visits are paid for through your child's insurance provider.
+If your child does not have insurance, a Cleveland Clinic financial counselor will assist you in exploring assistance possibilities.
 Please contact 216-221-5379 for an appointment.

 What conditions are treated and which services are offered at the medical clinic?

 - Routine follow up visits for conditions such as asthma, ADHD, mental health concerns, etc.

 - Upper respiratory tract infections